greenbone/templates/README.md

 GitHub.
 We want to ensure that users provide the necessary information and to redirect support questions to our community forum.

+## .pylintrc

+The .pylintrc is the configuration for [Pylint](https://www.pylint.org/) which is used to test the code quality of our python projects.

 ## License

 Copyright (C) 2018 [Greenbone Networks GmbH](https://www.greenbone.net/)